THE TESTOSTERONE DIET:

 But what does this recommendation mean for me:

 I'm 6 feet tall, weigh 185 lbs, and lift weights anywhere from 3-6 hours per week.
-I have anywhere from 15-20 pounds more muscle than the average guy of my height and weight.
+I have about 15-20 pounds more muscle than the average guy of my height and weight.
 As a result, I also need more calories to sustain my lean body mass, around 2750 to be precise.

 If I were to apply the recommendation from the Institute of Medicine, that comes out to 60-106 grams of fat per day.